Uncentered-Systems/eth_template/README.md

 ## Code Explanation

+Follow along by looking at the code as you're reading this.

 ### `sol-contracts`

 `sol-contracts` contains all the usual foundry code for deployment, testing, etc., but also, the code for integration with the Kinode package is included.